 Responding to reviews leads to a higher overall rating

-The same study found that the hotels who began responding to reviews saw their star-rating increase.
+The same study found that the hotels that began responding to reviews saw their star-rating increase.
 Remember, customers engage more frequently with higher-rated businesses, so take any rating boost you can get.